dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

 <file condition='$PLASTER_PARAM_FunctionFolders -contains "Data"' destination='Data\' source='' />
 ```

-Finally if the user selected Pester tests, I wanted to create that folder, as well as include a basic Pester test for their module.
+Finally if the user selected Pester tests, I wanted to create that folder, as well as include a basic Pester test file for their module.
 ```xml
 <message condition='$PLASTER_PARAM_Pester -eq "Yes"'>Creating a Tests folder </message>
 <file condition='$PLASTER_PARAM_Pester -eq "Yes"' destination='Tests\' source='' />
 <file condition='$PLASTER_PARAM_Pester -eq "Yes"' destination='Tests\${PLASTER_PARAM_ModuleName}.tests.ps1' source='basicTest.ps1' />
 ```
 Here's my basic test file.
 It was shamelessly stolen from [Kevin Marquette's blog](https://kevinmarquette.github.io/2017-01-21-powershell-module-continious-delivery-pipeline/?utm_source=blog&utm_medium=blog&utm_content=titlelink).
-He did an amazing write up on creating a CI/CD pipeline thats a must read.
+He did an amazing write up on creating a CI/CD pipeline that included this file.
+Its main purpose is to validate the all PowerShell files in the module are syntactically correct (can be parsed via the AST) and the module can be imported.
 ```powershell
 $moduleRoot = Resolve-Path "$PSScriptRoot\.."
 $moduleName = Split-Path $moduleRoot -Leaf